 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 40D and the Canon EOS Rebel SL1?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 40D and the Canon SL1 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 40D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL1 is considerably smaller (32 percent) than the Canon 40D.
 Moreover, the SL1 is substantially lighter (50 percent) than the 40D.
 In this context, it is worth noting that neither the 40D nor the SL1 are weather-sealed.